ASinanSaglam/webng/README.md

 # BioNetGen and WESTPA pipeline

-* TODO: Add a docker image
-* TODO: Add explanations of the YAML file

 This pipeline requires [BioNetGen](https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409) and [WESTPA](https://github.com/westpa/westpa) already installed on the machine you want to run the simulation on, I suggest using the [Anaconda python distribution](https://www.anaconda.com/download/) for WESTPA as well.
 For some of the analysis an additional requirement is [PyEMMA](http://emma-project.org/latest/).
 I suggest following the Jupyter notebook provided in the main folder of this repo to understand how to use the pipeline.

 I suggest using the following instructions (especially for Linux) for acquiring and installing dependencies: